 Pairing multiple pedals in your effects chain raises a great question about what order to place your effects—primarily related to where to place effects in relation to dirt.
 As always, everyone’s mileage varies—we always recommended trying your pedals in multiple configurations and going with the placement that your ears like best.
-In the meantime, here’s a run-down from PGS Andy with his take on effects placement.
+In the meantime, here’s a rundown with our take on effects placement.

-Tuner: You probably want to spend the least amount of time tuning, so put this guy first so you don’t have to turn off any pitch altering pedals.
-Some people even put the tuner through a bypass box since it doesn’t do anything for your tone.
+Tuner: You probably want to spend the least amount of time tuning, so put this guy first and you don’t have to turn off any pitch-altering pedals.
+Some people even put the tuner through a bypass box since it doesn’t do anything for the tone.

-Pitch Shift: This includes analog and digital pitch changers like a Whammy, octave, ring modulator and synth-like effects.
+Pitch Shifting: This includes analog and digital pitch effects like a Whammy, octave, ring modulator and synth-like boxes.
 Placing these before dirt is very crucial when it comes to accurate tracking of the guitar signal.
-Monophonic analog pedals especially like a clean signal or else they get ‘confused’ and warble all over the place.
-Recently, the Digitech Harmony Man opened up the possibility of pre-harmony distortion with a separate send and return for your dirt pedals.
+Monophonic analog pedals especially like a clean signal or else they get “confused” and warble all over the place.
+Personally, I place all “tracking” effects after a compressor in order for these pedals to track a signal with its peaks flattened.

 Wah/EQ: Place it before dirt if you want a less jarring effect.
-Say you have it half cocked for a midrange boost, a distortion after the wah will amplify that frequency while staying in the confines of the distortion’s parameters, maintaining its natural range and character.
-That same midrange boost after a Tubescreamer for instance, will amplify other frequencies not constrained by the overdrive’s output level and inherent compression.
+Let’s say you have it half-cocked for a midrange boost, a distortion after a wah will amplify that frequency while staying in the confines of the distortion’s parameters, maintaining its natural range and character.
+That same midrange boost after a Tube Screamer will amplify other frequencies not constrained by the overdrive’s output level and inherent compression.
 The latter is a radical shift in tone which can be effective for de-mudding a scooped fuzz.
-Personally, I think some fuzz pedals sounds nasty, in a good way, before wah.
-A great example for your ears is the tune “Maggot Brain.” by either Funkadelic or J. Mascis.
-Both versions have blazing fuzz into wah sound.
+Personally, I think some fuzz pedals sounds nasty before wah, in a good way.
+A great example for is the tune “Maggot Brain” by either Funkadelic or J. Mascis.
+Both versions have blazing fuzz-into-wah sounds.

 EQ pedals have a wider frequency range and can be placed pretty much anywhere on the board.
-EQ at the front of your board will change the way your effects react.
-Take for instance the Duncan Pickup Booster, which virtually turns single coils into humbuckers.
-Your overdrive or phaser, for instance, will clip at different points with hotter pickups.
-When playing bass in a side project, I used an EQ at the end of my board to roll off some of the ultra low frequencies that my old tube amp couldn’t quite produce.
-That way the compressor and other FX I used saw the full range from the pickups.
+When placed at the front of the board, EQ will change the way your effects react.
+For instance, the Duncan Pickup Booster virtually turns single coils into humbuckers.
+An overdrive or phaser, for instance, will clip at different points with hotter pickups.
+When playing bass, I used an EQ at the end of my board to roll off some of the ultra-low frequencies that my old tube amp couldn’t quite produce.
+That way the compressor and other effects I used saw the full range from the pickups.

 Modulation: I’m basically lumping phaser, chorus/flange and vibe effects here.
 These pedals all have a ‘swish’ of some kind.
 Placing them before distortion will retain the same swish range as when they’re on by themselves.
-If you like the way a phaser into a dirty Marshall sounds, this is essentially the same configuration because the amp distortion is after modulation.
-There are no rules though, so chorus pedals can be placed after dirt to sound more metallic and flange-like.
-A flanger is definitely not one to be pigeon holed either since those EVH jet plane sounds are most likely a distortion driving it.
-On the other side, 80’s fusion flange/chorus tones are most likely before distortion to sound smoother.
+If you like the way a phaser sounds when fed into a dirty Marshall, this is essentially the same configuration because the amp distortion is after modulation.
+However, there are no rules, so chorus pedals can be placed after dirt to sound more metallic and flange-like.
+A flanger is definitely not one to be pigeonholed either since those EVH jet sounds most likely have a distortion driving them.
+On the other side, ‘80s fusion flange and chorus tones are most likely before distortion to sound smoother.
 For vibes, I always hear great arguments from both sides.
-Hendrix’s “Star Spangles Banner” was a Fuzz Face into a Univibe but Robin Trower is known to use it the other way around.
+Hendrix’s “Star Spangled Banner” was a Fuzz Face iinto a Uni-Vibe but Robin Trower is known to use it the other way around.
 Some even say fuzz, vibe, and then overdrive to rid the raspy-ness!
 Maybe the rule of thumb for modulation is lush-pre distortion and intense swish-post distortion.

 Finally… A Spot for Your Dirt:

-If you have an effects loop, it will come in handy for running delay and reverb through it -- you will notice a cleaner echo repeat and less muddiness.
-It’s similar to adding a delay plug-in to a guitar track on your recording software versus one right after your Big Muff.
+If you have an effects loop, it will come in handy for running delay and reverb through it—you will notice a cleaner echo repeat and less muddiness.
+It’s similar to adding a delay plug-in to a guitar track on recording software versus one right after a Big Muff.
 The plug-in delay would have a fuller, more distinguishable effect.
-Plus, using the FX Loop gives you more control of the ‘wet’ levels.
+Plus, using the FX Loop gives you more control of the wet levels.
 Reverb pedals sit right at home in an effects loop.
-Like a built in spring reverb, it is placed after the preamp stage.
-Just remember the tone of the reverb in an effects loop is now affected by your amp tone settings.
+Like a built-in spring reverb, it is placed after the preamp stage.
+Just remember the tone of the reverb in an effects loop is now affected by your amp’s settings.
 If you’ve noticed your reverb and delay are too murky, give that FX loop a shot.